MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 #### [**Educators and staff**](#tab/educators/)

-This table lists the values of policy settings in the custom policy definition that's assigned to the educators and staff group that you choose in the tool.
+This table lists the values of policy settings in the custom policy definitions assigned to the educators and staff group that you choose in the tool.

 |Policy area |Column2  |Policy setting  |Primary-Secondary  |Higher education  |
 |---------|---------|---------|---------|---------|